 The 1st strategy: Negotiate down from MSRP.

 This is probably the most common tactic used to negotiate at a car dealership.
-MSRP or Manufacturer’s Suggested Retail Price is the “sticker” price required by law to be shown in the window of a new car.
+MSRP or Manufacturer’s Suggested Retail Price is the “sticker” price required by law to be shown in the window of a new car (see our car terms glossary).
 Most people know not to pay full price for a car and will try to work the price down from the sticker.

 It’s common to start by throwing out a low-ball offer and attempting to haggle until a salseman comes down in price.
 But this approach is flawed because the second you make an offer, you’ve set a price floor for yourself.
 Now the salesman has a negotiating range to work with.
 He’ll never counter-offer below your first bid, so the only place you’ve got to go is up.
 And if you happen to make a mistake and set your initial offer too high, you’ve compounded the problem even more.